Webhooks¶

 While webhooks are optional, they make the overall process more dynamic—for example:

-- notifying your system when a wallet has completed a flow.
+- notifying your system when a wallet has completed a flow, or

 Supported Webhook Scenarios¶